redi-vinogradov/vault-kubernetes/README.md

 #### 07.3.3 Create test policy and secret
-First we are going to create a policy that allows read/write/delete from anything under "myapp" in the kv secrets engine.
-Next we will create a static credential at `secret/myapp/config` with a username and password.
+First we are going to create a policy that allows read/write/delete from anything under `demo` in the kv secrets engine.
+Next we will create a static credential at `secret/demo/config` with a username and password.

 ```bash
 vault policy write demo-policy - <<EOH